Clemapfel/jluna/docs/manual.md

 + update the variable of that name
 + create a new proxy pointing to the new value, then return it

 Only the second-to-last of which has to be performed by any of the other functions.
 This explains the large amount of overhead.
-Using named proxy to change a variable is a bad idea runtime-wise, even if it is great, both syntactically and convenience-wise.
+Using named proxy to change a variable is a bad idea runtime-wise (even if it is great both syntactically and convenience-wise).

 ---